Ishit-024/Ishit-024/README.md

 # 😄 Fun Fact

-🎤 I am also a **professional singer and performer**, with numerous awards in music competitions.
+🎤 I am also a **professional singer and performer**, combining creativity with technology.

 ---